 Although your past financial situation may have led to your bad credit score, a stable income now can help you fix your credit record and land that lease.
 Having a monthly income of at least three times the monthly rent and a stable income can be a great indicator to your landlord that you can keep up with your payments.
 Use a rent calculator to figure out how much rent you can afford on your income.
 Furthermore, set up automatic payments to allow your landlord to withdraw rent from your bank account each month.

 6. Pay More Upfront

-Renting with bad credit can also involve a higher upfront cost, typically a higher security deposit, covering 2 to 3 months’ worth of rent.
+Renting an apartment with bad credit can also involve a higher upfront cost, typically a higher security deposit, covering 2 to 3 months’ worth of rent.
 This will offer your landlord some security in case of late payments.

-Having bad credit can certainly cause some challenges when you’re looking to rent an apartment, or take out a loan, or do anything that involves someone relying on your financial responsibility.
+Having bad credit can certainly cause some challenges when you’re looking to rent an apartment, or take out a student loan, or do anything that involves someone relying on your financial responsibility.
 However, there are ways to make up for your past mistakes and improve your credit score.